hmcts/rd-commondata-dataload/README.md

 The files are decrypted and then scanned and if everything is okay then trusted traffic is sent to a configured endpoint, in this case an Azure Blob Storage account.

 # Data Transformation and Load - This is achieved through a K8S scheduler and Apache Camel.
-Kubernetes scheduler triggers Apache Camel routes which process files stored in Azure blob storage and persists it JRD database.
+Kubernetes scheduler triggers Apache Camel routes which process files stored in Azure blob storage and persists it RDCD database.

 # Building and deploying the application
 Building the application